1. Writing a Multi Layer Feedforward Neural Network from Scratch

 5 Finally

-My version of final Feedforward Deep Neural Network will be given on the link and at the meantime, I am gonna share my results.
+My version of the final Feedforward Deep Neural Network will be given on the link and in the meantime, I am gonna share my results.

 from keras.datasets import mnist